cockroachdb/docs/src/current/v23.2/sso-db-console.md

 | Cluster Setting | Description
 |-----------------|------
 | `server.oidc_authentication.enabled` | A Boolean that enables or disables SSO
-| `server.oidc_authentication.client_id` | Your auth client's ID, e.g. `32789079457-g3hdfw8cbw85obi5cb525hsceaqf69unn.apps.googleusercontent.com`
+| `server.oidc_authentication.client_id` | Your auth client's ID, e.g., `32789079457-g3hdfw8cbw85obi5cb525hsceaqf69unn.apps.googleusercontent.com`
 | `server.oidc_authentication.client_secret` | Your auth client's secret
 | `server.oidc_authentication.redirect_url` | specifies the callback URL that redirects the user to CockroachDB after a successful authentication.
 This can be the address of a node in the cluster or the address of a load balancer that routes traffic to the nodes.
 The path must be appended with `/oidc/v1/callback`.
 E.g., `https://{ your cluster's domain } :8080/oidc/v1/callback`.
 | `server.oidc_authentication.provider_url` | Specifies the OAuth issuer identifier.
 Ensure that the URL does not have a terminating `/`.
 For more information, see the [OIDC specification](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig).
 Note that CockroachDB appends the required `/.well-known/openid-configuration` by default.
 You do not need to include it.
-E.g. `https://accounts.google.com`
+E.g., `https://accounts.google.com`
 | `server.oidc_authentication.scopes` | A space-delimited list of the [OAuth scopes](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) being requested for an Access Token.
 The `openid` and `email` scopes must be included.
 E.g., `openid profile email`.
 | `server.oidc_authentication.claim_json_key` | The field/key used to identify the user from the external identity provider's [ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken).
 Must be set to `email`.
 | `server.oidc_authentication.principal_regex` | Regex used to map the external identity key to a SQL user.
 For example: `^([^@]+)@[^@]+$` matches any email address (defined as a string containing one `@` sign) and extracts a username from the string to the left of `@`, whereas `^(.+)$` maps the claim directly to a principal.